Instruction Handlers#

 when emulating a M68000 or M68010, and to sync(4)

 for all other models.
-In precision timing mode, the macro expands into an empty statement, because the sync
+In precision timing mode, the macro expands into an empty statement as the sync

 calls have already been issued in the correct places in the instruction handler code.